treydock/tsm_exporter/README.md

     id: somwell
     password: secret
     collectors:
+    - status
     - volumes
     - log
     - db
 ```

 This exporter could then be queried via one of these two commands below.
-The `tsm2.example.com` target will only run the `volumes`, `log` and `db` collectors.
+The `tsm2.example.com` target will only run the `status`, `volumes`, `log` and `db` collectors.

 ```
 curl http://localhost:9310/tsm?target=tsm1.example.com